 In this course students become familiar with various critical theories about literature including structuralism, deconstruction, cultural criticism (especially as related to third world literature), feminist theory and psychoanalytical theory.
 It prepares them to read critically and helps them to develop their own critical stances.
-(Prerequisites: ENG120, ENG155 and an upper level English course)
+(Prerequisites: Minimum grade of C- in ENG120 and ENG155, and an upper level English course)